• Home

 Christmas Tree Lighting Tips

 I watched my dad use the branch wrapping method when I was a child.
 He was really good at it.
-It took him all day, but every wire was hidden.
-The horizontal method or vertical stringing leaves too many empty spaces and the lights sometimes look too lined up.
+It can be time consuming as it took him all day, but every wire was hidden.

 The Easy Way to Put Lights on a Christmas Tree